RShankar/Intro-to-Microprocessors/Trouble Shooting/readme.md

 Click Next

 Windows will now throw a security window up.
 Click to "Install this driver software anyway".
-This security is because this is not an official driver for the evaluation board, but this was the only driver I could find to work for our board.
+This security warning is because this is not an official driver for the evaluation board, but this was the only driver I could find to work for our board.

 ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/Trouble%20Shooting/T10.png)